maxdobeck/myblog/content/posts/rust-101.md

 prompt = "What do you want to echo?".to_string();
 print!("{}", prompt);
 ```
-Here we infer the TYPE i.e. of a mutable variable.
+Here we infer the Type of a mutable variable.
 The compiler guesses that `prompt` should be a String and not something else like an Integer or Float.

 This part of the program will complile!
 So we're legally overwriting the contents of `prompt`.
 The compiler will generate a warning about prompt's value not being read though but we can ignore that for now.